deuts/deuts.github.io/content/posts/obsidian-hugo-github-perfect-workflow/index.md

   - git
   - blogging
   - wordpress
-summary: After the recent WordPress community controversies, I've found myself leaning toward Hugo for blogging, primarily because of its performance, security, and simplicity.
-My workflow now revolves around Obsidian and Hugo, with minimal plugin dependency to keep the process reliable over time.
-While moving my existing WordPress content is complex, Hugo offers a forward-looking alternative for streamlined, self-hosted blogging.
+summary: Recent WordPress controversies have pushed me toward Hugo for blogging, drawn by its performance, security, and simplicity.
+My workflow with Obsidian and Hugo minimizes dependencies, offering a streamlined, self-hosted solution.
+description: Exploring Hugo, Obsidian and Github Pages as a flexible and efficient blogging setup, focusing on low dependency and high control, with a look at potential WordPress migration challenges.
 slug: build-hugo-obsidian-github-pages-workflow
-description: Exploring Hugo, Obsidian and Github Pages as a flexible and efficient blogging setup, focusing on low dependency and high control, with a look at potential WordPress migration challenges.
 ShowToc: true
 TocOpen: true
 draft: false